jmgcito/virtual-keyboard/README.md

 Interactive Virtual Keyboard.
 Design is based off of the Yamaha Pianica, 37-note Melodica.
 Check out the [Vanilla Javascript Version](https://github.com/jmgcito/virtual-keyboard-vanilla)!

 ## This just in!
  - Added Octave buttons!
 Now you can play higher or lower notes with the press of a button!
+Simply click on the - or + buttons or use the left and  right arrow keys!

 ## How to run